magento/knowledge-base/src/troubleshooting/general/checking-deployment-log-if-the-cloud-ui-shows-log-snipped-error.md

 ---
-title: Checking deployment log if the Cloud UI shows "log snipped" error
+title: Checking deployment log if Cloud UI has "log snipped" error
 labels: troubleshooting,deployment log error,Magento Commerce Cloud,log snipped,Cloud UI,manage log,
 ---

-This article provides a solution for the issue where the Cloud UI shows the error message: *log snipped because it was too long,* when trying to view deployment log.
+This article provides a solution for the issue where the Cloud UI shows the error message: *log snipped because it was too long* when trying to view deployment log.

 ## Affected products
 Magento Commerce Cloud

 ## Issue

-When trying to view deployment log, Cloud UI shows the message: *log snipped because it was too long.*
+When trying to view deployment log, Cloud UI shows the error message: *log snipped because it was too long.*

 Steps to reproduce:

 1. Go to the Project URL and click on the **Status** of the deployment in question.
-1. If the log is too long to be displayed in the UI, it will show the message: *log snipped because it was too long.*
+1. If the log is too long to be displayed in the UI, it will show the error message: *log snipped because it was too long.*

 ## Cause